NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-4.md

 ## Submission

-Compress your app (`airplane_mode`) folder and upload it [here](https://frappe.school/assignments-portal/day-4).
+You must submit the below two pieces:

+1. Compressed app (`airplane_mode`) folder.

+2. A recorded a demo video (`mp4`) of your project (just Day 4), showcasing how you implemented each of the requirements (both minor and major) in your app.
+You should keep this page open and walk through each point one by one in your screen cast/demo video.

+You will have the option to upload both the above things [here](https://frappe.school/assignments-portal/day-4).

 This assignment will be manually evaluated by me and discussed during the evaluation call.

 :::note[Need Help?]
 If you have any problem in understanding the above assignment or have issues with submitting your assignment, feel free to drop me an email at <hussain@frappe.io>